ZGIS/spatial-simulation/README.md

 [license-badge]: https://img.shields.io/badge/License-Apache%202-blue.svg?style=flat-square
 [license-url]: LICENSE

-Spatial Simulation Workgroup at Z_GIS.
-Here you can find some documentation and demo models.
-Probably more later on :-)
+Spatial Simulation research group at Z_GIS.
+This is our repository of demo models as well as models published by members of our group.